-- Giving evidence of ability for doctoral-level work as demonstrated by superior undergraduate- and graduate-level work and an adequate score on a Graduate Record Examination (GRE) General Test taken within five years of admission. - Presenting a report that demonstrates adequate ability to undertake research.
+- an adequate score on a Graduate Record Examination (GRE) General Test taken within five years of admission. - Presenting a report that demonstrates adequate ability to undertake research.
 Students seeking admission to a doctoral program who cannot present evidence of research ability must register for appropriate course work which provides research experience as prescribed by the departments the students are entering.